 It is common for teenagers and pre-teens to change their behavior.
 Still, a radical change in their attitude or desire for social interaction can signify being groomed by an online predator.
 If your child is exhibiting sudden mood changes, You should pay attention.

 It was reported by the Crimes Against Children Research Center that 25% of children had been exposed to unwanted pornographic content online.
 Often, predators will send victims pornography to desensitize them to sexual activity.
-If your child has inappropriate images or videos on their device, they might be being groomed online.
+If your child has inappropriate images or videos on their device, they might be being groomed by sexual predators.

 If your child suddenly loses interest in their hobbies or activities, it may be a sign that they are being targeted by an online predator.
 Online predators often try to isolate children from their friends and family, and they may encourage your child to spend more time online and less time engaging in other activities.
 Whenever you notice your child is suddenly losing interest in hobbies or activities that they used to enjoy, speak with them about what might be going on.

-Online predators are a real threat to children, and parents must stay vigilant and aware of the signs that their child may be the target of a predator.
+Online predators are a real threat to children, and you must stay vigilant and aware of the signs your child is encountering online predators.
 By staying informed and talking openly with your child about online safety, you can help protect them from online predators.
 If you believe an online predator is targeting your child, take immediate action and contact the authorities.
+Being proactive and educated about online dangers is crucial in safeguarding your child’s well-being.